Festivals, Prayers & Services

 Were you taught as a child to close your eyes and put your hands together when you pray?
 This sometimes makes people think, “If I don’t do this, I’m not really praying.”
 Or did you see prayer as just uttering requests into the ether, thinking that they would somehow be answered.
 And when they weren’t, how disappointed you were

-And did you think as a child that you could only pray properly in a synagogue or church, or with a prayerbook in your hand at home?
+And did you think as a child that you could only pray properly in a synagogue or church, or only with a prayerbook in your hand at home?
 And when you tried to pray elsewhere, and without a prayerbook, did it somehow not feel right?

 Changing our image of God